polterguy/phosphorusfive/plugins/README.md

 To create your own plugins for P5, is actually ridiculously easy, due to the Active Event design pattern.
-If you wish, you can easily "extend" p5.lambda, creating your own "programming instructions", or more specifically Active Events, which you can access easily, either from Hyperlisp and p5.lambda, or from C#.
+If you wish, you can easily "extend" p5.lambda, creating your own "programming instructions", or more specifically Active Events, which you can access easily, either from Hyperlambda and p5.lambda, or from C#.

 To see an example of how to create your own Active Event plugin in C#, check out the C# example called [p5.active-event-sample-plugin](/samples/p5.active-event-sample-plugin/)